Introduction to PCIe Express:

 Data transfers:

-PCIe transactions are basically requested and completions.
+PCIe transactions are requested and completions.
 There are four types of requests: Depending on the destination requests are classified as follows:

 - Memory write/read